lukfor/imputationserver-ashg19/README.md

 - SFTP client: e.g. FileZilla - https://filezilla-project.org

 #### Linux / Mac:
-- already provided by the operating system.
+- Already provided by the operating system.

 ### Recommended background reading
-will be listed on the workshop dedicated website (imputationserver.sph.umich.edu/ashg19)
+Will be listed on this website (imputationserver.sph.umich.edu/ashg19)

 ### Other information:
-Recommended to check the workshop website (imputationserver.sph.umich.edu/ashg19) one week before the workshop for updates.
+Recommended to check this website (imputationserver.sph.umich.edu/ashg19) one week before the workshop for updates.